picmi/help/docs/business/article/provisional-user-with-shared-email.md

 A sample credentials sheet for provisional users can be found here:

-:::icon download::: Download Word Document [pdf](/assets/Provisional-User-Credentials-Template.pdf) | <a href="/assets/Provisional-User-Credentials-Template.docx" download>docx</a>
+:::icon download::: Download Document [pdf](/assets/Provisional-User-Credentials-Template.pdf) | <a href="/assets/Provisional-User-Credentials-Template.docx" download>docx</a>

 ![](../../img/Provisional-User-Credentials-Template.png)